Sheepy-Ltd/API/README.md

 **Overview**:

-We create our new class called "MyCommand" implementing `CommandExecutor`, this is something that ALL commands MUST extend in order to be registered.
+We create our new class called "MyCommand" implementing `CommandExecutor`, this is something that ALL commands MUST implement in order to be registered.

 Implementing the `CommandExecutor#execute` method we get given two parameters